Edith Cowan: Community work

 Cowan became involved with social issues and injustices in the legal system, especially with respect to women and children.
 In 1894, she helped found the Karrakatta Club, a group in which women "educated themselves for the kind of life they believed they ought to be able to take".
 In time, she became the club's president, life member, and trustee.
 The Karrakatta Club became involved in the campaign for women's suffrage, successfully gaining the vote for women in 1899.

 After the turn of the century, she turned her eye to welfare issues.
 She was particularly concerned with women's health and the welfare of disadvantaged groups, such as disadvantaged children and prostitutes.
 She became extraordinarily active in women's organisations and welfare organisations, serving on numerous committees.
 The building of Perth's King Edward Memorial Hospital for Women in 1916 was largely a result of her efforts.
 She helped form the Women's Service Guilds in 1909 and was a co-founder of the Western Australia's National Council of Women, serving as president from 1913 to 1921 and vice-president until her death.
 Cowan was also a Western Australian delegate to the national assembly for 19 years.

 In 1916, she became a Freemason, admitted to the Australian federation of Droit Humain.

-She believed that children should not be tried as adults and, accordingly, founded the Children's Protection Society.
+She believed that children should not be treated as adults and, accordingly, founded the Children's Protection Society.
 The society had a major role in the subsequent introduction of children's courts.
 In 1915, she was appointed to the bench of the new court and continued on in this position for eighteen years.
 In 1920, she became one of the first female Justices of the Peace.
 Her great great nephew David Malcolm followed in her footsteps, by becoming Chief Justice of the Supreme Court of Western Australia in 1988.

 During World War I, she collected food and clothing for soldiers at the front and coordinated efforts to care for returned soldiers.
 She became chairperson of the Red Cross Appeal Committee and was rewarded when, in 1920, she was appointed an Officer of the Order of the British Empire (OBE).

 In her final years, she was an Australian delegate to the 1925 International Conference of Women held in the United States.
 She helped to found the Royal Western Australian Historical Society in 1926 and assisted in the planning of Western Australia's 1929 Centenary celebrations.
 Though she remained involved in social issues, illness forced her to withdraw somewhat from public life in later years.